 Our primary uses of cash are to fund working capital requirements, research and development expenses and capital expenditures.
 Historically, we have funded our operations primarily through cash flow from operations (including sales of our proprietary products and distribution products), payments received in connection with strategic partnerships (including milestone payments from collaboration agreements), issuances of ordinary shares and warrants (including public offerings on the TASE, Nasdaq Global Market and private placements) and government grants from the IIA.
-The balance of cash and cash equivalents as of December 31, 2023 and 2022 totaled \$26.7 million and \$29.7 million, respectively.
+The balance of cash and cash equivalents as of December 31, 2024 and 2023 totaled \$11.9 million and \$26.7 million, respectively.
 In February 2021 we completed a registered direct offering that resulted in gross proceeds of \$35 million and in the same month, we received a \$14 million consideration for the license granted to AbbVie under the AbbVie Development Agreement.
 In June 2023, we announced the achievement of a milestone with respect to the dermal filler product under the AbbVie Development Agreement, which triggered a \$10 million payment from AbbVie to us.
+In February 2025, we announced an additional achievement of a milestone with respect to dermal filler product under the AbbVie Development Agreement, there can be no assurance that we will receive any further payments under the AbbVie Development Agreement.

-We plan to fund our future operations through continued sales of our proprietary products, commercialization and or out-licensing of our rhCollagen and BioInk technology, and raising additional capital through the issuance of equity or debt.
+We plan to fund our future operations through continued sales of our proprietary products, commercialization and or out-licensing of our rhCollagen and bioink technology, and raising additional capital through the issuance of equity or debt.